p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 [here](./code-examples/src/test/java/com/pbroda/codesnippets/vavr/LoopBasics.java).

 Now it is time for our example.
-Assume, we want to call two services in a loop (this correspond to the bigger rectangle on the picture).
+Assume we want to call two services in a loop (this corresponds to the bigger rectangle on the picture).
 We call them consecutively in such a way that the result of the first call is fed to the second call.
-This proceeds in a loop until there is a certain condition met, based on the results of the first call.
+This proceeds in a loop until a certain condition is met, based on the results of the first call.
 Let's repeat as it is important - first call, not the second one.

 If it is not obvious how to write such a loop, we might first try to write it as a kind of pseudo-code presented below.
-Unit tests not only assure us the functionality is correct, but also allow us with experimenting on the way to get a nice result.
+Unit tests not only assure us the functionality is correct, but also allow to experiment on the way to get the desired result.
 So our first version might look like:
 ```
 @Value